 Beliefs

 At Huntersville ARP, we are committed to God’s Word—the Bible—the only perfect rule of faith and practice, as our first and final authority.
-The historic Creeds of the Christian faith, along with the Westminster Confession of Faith, Larger and Shorter Catechisms set out in clear terms what we believe the Bible teaches, and so we are committed to them as our doctrinal standards.
+The historic Creeds of the Christian faith, along with the Westminster Confession of Faith, Larger and Shorter Catechisms present in clear terms what we believe the Bible teaches, so we are committed to them as our doctrinal standards.

 We believe in ONE triune God - Father, Son, and Holy Spirit - who is infinite, eternal, and unchangeable in His being, wisdom, power, holiness, justice, and truth.